NimeshKolambage/NimeshKolambage/README.md

-- 👋 Hi, I’m @NimeshKolambage
+👋 Hi, I’m Nimesh Kolambage.
-- 👀 I’m interested in ...
+👀 I’m interested in software development and technology.
-- 🌱 I’m currently learning ...
+🌱 I’m currently an undergraduate pursuing a diploma in software engineering.